harrytruman/elk-ansible/README.md

 ```

 ### Finding Ansible Facts
 In the example log above, I'm looking for fact collection messages.
-In this case, the one I found here would be a hostbame fact: `event_data.res.ansible_facts.hostname`
+In this case, the one I found here would be a hostname fact: `event_data.res.ansible_facts.hostname`

 ```
 "_source": {